Leonard G. Dennis

-Leonard G. Dennis was a Reconstruction-era political boss in Alahuca County, Florida, best known for his role in throwing the 1876 presidential election to the Republican candidate, Rutherford B. Hayes.
+Leonard G. Dennis was a Reconstruction-era political boss in Alachua County, Florida, best known for his role in throwing the 1876 presidential election to the Republican candidate, Rutherford B. Hayes.

 A native of Massachusetts, Dennis entered the Union Army as a teenager, served in Florida during the American Civil War, and settled in Alachua County, where he began to exert political control, largely through his control over recently freed slaves.
 Between 1868 and 1876, Dennis, known as the "Little Giant," controlled the appointments of most county officials, including judges, high sheriffs, and commissioners by dint of the cronyism he enjoyed with Republican governors Harrison Reed, Ossian B. Hart, and Marcellus L. Sterns, who appointed the state's county officials after consulting with local political bosses.

 Dennis became one of the wealthiest men in the north central Florida by selling his endorsements to the highest bidders and then taking a "commission" from the monthly salary of each.
 In order to secure the cooperation of his appointees, he kept a signed letter of resignation from each applicant before he granted the office.

 Dennis held several political offices in his own right, and was a member of the Florida State Senate from 1870 to 1878.
 During the election of 1876 he served on the Republican state executive committee.
 On the evening of August 21, 1876, as Dennis was addressing a meeting of the Hayes-Wheeler Club at the Gainesville Academy, two shots were fired, throwing the meeting into chaos, but causing no other damage.
 After the meeting came back to order, Dennis blamed the Democrats for the presumed assassination attempt and urged retaliation.
 The perpetrator was never identified, and the Democrats claimed that the disruption was a Republican ruse meant to arouse the anger of local blacks.